-We have also carried out a systematic and careful implementation of different methods for inmemory unsatisfiable core and proof generation, which may be preferrable for applications where efficiency is a primary concern.
+We have carried out a systematic and careful implementation of different methods for in-memory unsatisfiable core and proof generation.
 Regarding the two simpler methods for generating cores, our IA technique is indeed slightly more efficient than the one based on marker literals, but none of both is useful for instances on which our solver (using its default settings) takes more than few seconds.
-We have also shown that the techniques for generating cores and proofs explained in Section 6 are applicable to large SAT solving runs, and moreover allow one to keep the standard setting of the solver without a significant overhead in runtime.
+We have also shown that the techniques for generating cores and proofs explained in Section 4 are applicable to large SAT solving runs, and moreover allow one to keep the standard setting of the solver without a significant overhead in runtime.